ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

     src="{{ '/img/posts/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer/browser-toggle-vertical.svg' | url }}">
 </picture>

 We can do better than that, as well.
-Much like with the prefers contrast operating system preference, use of this hypothetical feature would rely on you knowing it exists in the first place.
+Much like with the `prefers-contrast` operating system preference, use of this hypothetical feature would rely on you knowing it exists in the first place.

 Again, browsers are aware of most of the foreground and background colors at play, and therefore the ratio between them. <strong>What if they intervened to tell you that they could fix things for you</strong>, and then did if you requested it?